RegardsOss/RegardsOss.github.io/_docs/microservice-dam/geometry.md

 # REGARDS Search capabilities

-By now, REGARDS must be able to search geometric features into or accross a specified circle and a convex polygon and on Earth, Mars and for astronomic perfect sphere.
+By now, REGARDS must be able to search geometric features into or accross a specified circle and a convex polygon on Earth, Mars and for astronomic perfect sphere.

 # Spatial Projection